Deadpool's Diner Guide - Apr ’26

 Some of the economy advice for a given event is the same every time it runs.
 I’ve compiled all that into a single guide.
 I recommend checking it out!
 You can focus on this event by reading any section with the Deadpool’s Diner logo.

-Fourth Location subscribers have early access to the rest of this guide (focused on the Diner economy) until the event is ~48 hours old.
+Fourth Location subscribers had early access to the rest of this guide (focused on the Diner economy) until the event was ~48 hours old.

 Your support lets us put the time into these articles that they deserve!
 If you benefit from Fourth Location and have the means, please consider signing up.
 Full access to early and exclusive content starts at just $4 a month.
 Big thanks to our subscribers. 🩵